vulcanize/vulcanizedb/documentation/seed-node.md

 and will ask us to enter the password, avoiding storing it to an ENV variable.

-Once we have initialized IPFS, that is all we need to do with it- we do not need to run a daemon during the subsequent processes.
+Once we have initialized ipfs, that is all we need to do with it- we do not need to run a daemon during the subsequent processes.

 ### Geth
-For Geth, we currently *require* a special fork but the setup is considerably more straight forward than the forked ipfs setup:
+For Geth, we currently *require* a special fork, and we can set this up as follows:

 Begin by downloading geth and switching to the vulcanize/rpc_statediffing branch